AndreiBaraian/andreibaraian.github.io/_pages/about.md

 I got my __Bachelor's__ degree in Computer Engineering from TUCN in 2019, where I have worked on improving a Structure from Motion pipeline by enforcing semantic constraints.
 The method was tested in the case of drone navigation.

 In the fall of 2019 I have moved to Oulu, Finland, where I have started my __Master's__ degree at University of Oulu, specializing in Artificial Intelligence.
 At the same time, I have started working at VTT Technical Research Center of Finland as a research trainee.
 For my Master's thesis, we have analyzed the feasibility of utilizing Deep Neural Networks for estimating particles size distribution in mineral slurry.
-The work was part of jointly funded project [APASSI](https://www.photonics.fi/wp-content/uploads/2021/06/APASSI-project-FCA-PREIN-webinar-10-06-2021-v1.pdf).
+The work was part of the jointly funded project [APASSI](https://www.photonics.fi/wp-content/uploads/2021/06/APASSI-project-FCA-PREIN-webinar-10-06-2021-v1.pdf).

 I have continued working at VTT as Research Scientist, focusing on Machine Vision for industrial solution.
 I have worked in domains such as agriculture, plastics, defense and medical imaging.
 Another cool (and public) work I've done at VTT can be found in the [AHMED report](https://www.regops.fi/wp-content/uploads/2023/02/AHMED_final-report.pdf), where we proposed a MLOps framework for developing AI/ML solutions for medical devices.